EX0l0N/ply-to-SculptrVR-csv/README.md

 **If you used the sphere mode…**

 then you should see spheres popping up, but the whole import might take up a minute until all spheres have been placed.

-## What the future might bring

-The author of SculptrVR has described several alternative formats for the `Data.csv` file.

-There is still a possibility to specify coordinates as floats and put spheres instead of plain voxels.
-This might be interesting in some cases, so I'm going to implement that, too.
-Maybe this will help with very scattered point clouds.
+Actually I couldn't test this successfully for at least one time, the placing of spheres seems to depend on your viewing scale so scaling in and out messed up my first import.
+The next try I had been waiting patiently until all my RAM got eaten up.
+I don't have test data with less than 800k points, which seems so be too much for sphere placement.

+Nevertheless I got the format right.
+So if this is useful to you, have fun!